OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-04.md

 ## Ephesians 4:12

-to equip the saints for the work of ministry, for building up the body of Christ,
+to prepare God's people for service, for the strengthening of the body of Christ,

 ## Ephesians 4:13